Also, if you'd like to support the site, check out my book! It's available on Amazon, and it's called A Safety and a Field Goal.

 The Dolphins need to improve their pass rush, so I imagine they'll focus on that this offseason.

-Payton Turner can play any scheme.
+Payton Turner can play in any scheme.
 He's raw, but has lots of upside.

-The Redskins have nothiing at receiver outside of Terry McLaurin.
+The Redskins have nothing at receiver outside of Terry McLaurin.
+They could add multiple wideouts in the first few rounds.

 Here's another offensive lineman for the Bears, who really need to improve the pass protection.

-The Colts have a lackluster receiving corps, so they'll need to address that at some point.
+The Eagles have a lackluster receiving corps, so they'll need to address that at some point.

 The Titans need a long-term solution at safety next to Kevin Byard.